 Another snack idea from the app.
 This time it’s packing celery with tuna and feta cheese.
 With my diet, it’s my snacking habit that lets me down (I may or may not have just eaten some shortbread while writing this).
 So these healthy snack ideas are invaluable.

 The next two weeks make up the final phase of the challenge known as the World Series, which is designed for “ultimate fat shredding.”
 Essentially, the diet plan becomes ketogenic, meaning the diet is a high-fat, high-protein, low-carbohydrate ratio.
-By decreasing your carb intake and upping the fat, it ensures your body doesn’t have glucose to draw on for energy during workouts so it targets your fat stores instead.
+By decreasing your carb intake and upping the fat, it is meant to ensure your body doesn’t have glucose to draw on for energy during workouts so it targets your fat stores instead.
 Fat burn is accelerated, muscle recovery is enhanced and appetite is suppressed.
-Now look, it’s not healthy to cut out a whole food group for a long period of time, and that’s why this phase is strictly two weeks.
+But look—despite how popular keto is, it’s not exactly healthy to cut out a whole food group for a long period of time, and that’s why this phase is strictly two weeks.

 Mountain climbers are tough when you’re just doing them on the ground, but if you lift your feet, your arms and core have to work that bit harder.

-Simply combine Greek yoghurt with raspberries and almond flakes.
+Simply combine Greek yogurt with raspberries and almond flakes.
 Want to make it sweeter?
 Add a sprinkling of Stevia.

 The last week!
 I’m sad that I won’t be going to F45 as regularly after the challenge finishes.
 This studio isn’t like any I’ve been to before.
 I can spend ages chatting with the team after class, they’re always so welcoming and there is a true sense of community.
 I always see the same faces, people happily chat to each other (maybe because there are lots of friendly Australians in the class and us Londoners tend to ignore people).
 I even go to high-five people at the end of class now, whereas I would do anything to avoid that at the beginning.

 Co-founders Amy and Michael have done such a brilliant job of creating an inviting space and a real sense of community.
 Newcomers are always made to feel welcome and supported during the class.
 The first session can seem a little daunting, but if you stick with it, I promise you’ll see results.
 Talking of results, this week I got back on the scales for the final time.
-Despite having struggled to stick to the meal plan, I finished the eight weeks having dropped 1kg and 2% body fat while increasing my muscle mass by 1.1kg.
+Despite having struggled to stick to the meal plan, I finished the eight weeks having dropped 1kg (4.4 lbs) and 2% body fat, while increasing my muscle mass by 1.1kg (2.4lbs).
 My visceral fat reduced, and I increased my hydration levels too.

 At the end of each challenge, a male and female winner is chosen, and this time it was a married couple.
 I got chatting to the female winner in the changing (yep, people talk in the changing rooms), and she told me that it helped that her husband was doing the challenge as well, as they shared the cooking and encouraged each other to go to classes.
 If I was to do the challenge again, I would entice a friend to buddy up with me.

 Holding a dumbbell in each hand, you simply punch while alternating arms.
-In some classes, we combined punching with a duck and side step, which works your glutes and obliques too.
+In some classes, we combined punching with a duck and side step, which is meant to work your glutes and obliques too.

 Combine shredded beef with vegetables, coconut milk and peanut butter.
 Oh, and plenty of garlic and chili to taste.